 Asian economic development has challenged many Western observers; one reason has to do with the fact that Asian economies rely on institutional arrangements that do not exist in Western economies.
 In this course, we will look at distinctive institutional arrangements in Asia and discuss how those arrangements emerged.
 We will also discuss on-going debates concerning the character of Asian capitalism.
 Specifically we will look at the history of capitalism in Asia, what capitalism in Asia looks like today, how capitalism in Asia is perceived before and after the Asian financial crisis, and how the perception of Asian capitalism has changed since the most recent financial crisis originating in the United States.
 This course will require weekly class meetings (2 hours) and small-group meetings prior to weekly class meetings.

 Not open to first-year students.
 Recommended requisite: One previous course in Sociology is strongly recommended.
 Limited to 20 students.
 Enrollment requires attendance at the first class meeting.
 Spring semester.
-Assistant Professor Mun.2015-16: Offered in Fall 2015
+Assistant Professor Mun.2016-17: Not offered

 Independent Reading Courses.
 A full course.